 Sometimes called a correspondence desk, the writing desk is likely what you think of when you picture a desk.
 And though we don’t sit down to pen long letters with quills anymore, a writing desk is still a great spot for paying the bills, sorting through stationery when you need to mail a card and keeping up with the family calendar.
 A writing desk is smaller and less bulky than an office desk and typically doesn’t feature much storage.
 The Drommen Desk from CB2 is a great example of a modern writing desk.
 It’s not too big or clunky and reviews praise it for its spacious tabletop despite its narrow profile.

 Best Computer Desk

 Any desk can be a computer desk — especially if you just have a laptop — but what makes an actual computer desk great is cord control.
 This computer desk from Crate & Barrel is the epitome of form and function with trendy grasscloth drawers and a secret compartment in the back for cords.
 The best part: The compartment has outlets!
 This is a game-changer if you need to put a desk along the back of a sofa or along a wall without an outlet.

 Best Standing Desk

 Ergonomic furniture isn’t just for fancy office buildings.
 If you work from home, you need a desk and a desk chair that offer support.
 A standing desk keeps computer screens at eye level, which alleviates your neck and shoulders and prevents hunching over.
 Standing can increase circulation and alleviate lower back pain.
 The Floyd Standing Desk has earned rave reviews this past year from homeowners creating makeshift offices amid the pandemic.
 What separates Floyd from other standing desks is the wood and leg color options.
 The light birch and white leg combo is less office-y and feels more like home.
-And unlike other pricey models, this standing desk is under $900.
+And unlike other super pricey models, this standing desk is under $1,000.

 Best Lift-Top Desk